diabetic kidney disease

 Obstructive sleep apnea is common among overweight and obese adults, and has been associated with insulin resistance and altered glucose metabolism.
 Further studies are needed to assess the effect of continuous positive airway pressure on glycemic control, as results have varied.

-The American Diabetes Association recommends assessment of sleep pattern and duration as part of a comprehensive approach to lifestyle and glycemic control.
+The American Diabetes Association recommends assessment of sleep pattern and duration should be considered as part of a comprehensive approach to lifestyle and glycemic control.

 Commonly thought of in type 1 diabetes; however, can occur in type 2 diabetes and an unusual type of diabetes known as ketosis-prone diabetes.
 Infection and poor diabetic medication adherence are the most common reasons for developing diabetic ketoacidosis, but no precipitating factors may be apparent.